Ivanhoe East

 Ivanhoe East is a suburb of Melbourne, Victoria, Australia, 10 km north-east from Melbourne's Central Business District, located within the City of Banyule local government area.
 Ivanhoe East recorded a population of 3,762 at the 2021 census.

 In the 12-month period to July 2025, Ivanhoe East reported a median house price of A$2.38 million for a house.

 History

-Charterisville was built in about 1840, of sandstone quarried on the site, for David Charteris McArthur, Melbourne's first bank manager.
-Following his death in 1887 part of the house was leased to artist Walter Withers.
-Charterisville became an important centre and artists' colony within the Heidelberg School.
-Ravenswood was begun in 1891 for financier Robert William Kennedy on four acres of land rising from the north side of Lower Heidelberg Road.
-The house is architecturally significant as a fine example of a Renaissance Revival mansion.
-Ivanhoe East Post Office opened on 1 November 1939.
+The Charterisville homestead, located in neighbouring Ivanhoe, was built in c.
+1840, of sandstone quarried on the site, for David Charteris McArthur, Melbourne's first bank manager.
+Following his death in 1887 part of the house was leased to artist Walter Withers and subsequently Charterisville became an important centre and artists' colony within the Heidelberg School.
+The Ivanhoe East Post Office opened on 1 November 1939.

+Heritage listings

+The following places in Ivanhoe East are listed on the Victorian Heritage Register: